 After an enjoyable early morning we shall embark on a drive south then west, to Pursat, with a stop en-route for the recently discovered, and described Cambodian Tailorbird.
 Night in Pursat.

 Another recent discovery in Cambodia is Chinese Grassbird, a bird that up until 2012 was only found in recent years in Hong Kong.
 After we rediscovered them in Myanmar on tour in 2012 the species then got discovered shortly after in Cambodia.
-Hopefully we will find them singing in the vast expanse on grasslands that remain in this seldom-visited area, along with another chance of Bengal Florican and a range of wintering passerines including Manchurian Reed Warbler and Yellow-breasted Bunting.
+Hopefully we will find them singing in the vast expanse on grasslands that remain in this seldom-visited area, with a range of wintering passerines including Manchurian Reed Warbler and Yellow-breasted Bunting.
 We also have another chance of Asian Golden Weaver and Small Buttonquail.
-In the late morning we depart, arriving on the edge of Bokor mountain in the evening.
-Night in Kampot.
+In the late morning we depart, arriving on the edge of Aural mountain in the evening.
+Night near Mount Aural.